There are ways to prevent becoming that annoyed and irritated mom. Or what I like to call Mommy Monster.

-What really helped me with my little one is just acknowledging my son.
+What helped me with my little one is just acknowledging my son.
 Take notice of what he’s going through and what he’s feeling.

-Because of what I do all day long, at the end of the day I’ve had enough of talking and mentally I just want to check out for a little bit.
+Because of what I do all day, I’ve had enough of talking at the end of the day, and mentally I want to check out for a little bit.

 But when you’re five years old, you got a million questions.
 So I can’t check out.

-With my five-year-old, I’ve learned to really acknowledge him.
+With my five-year-old, I’ve learned to acknowledge him.

 Even though it is tempting, I don’t brush him off.
-He really does feel these things and has real emotions.
+He does feel these things and has real emotions.
 So I don’t want to disregard his feelings or what he has to say.

-I have found is if I don’t give him the attention that he needs, that’s when he turns into baby Hulk.
-Then I head down the road of turning into Mommy Monster
+I have found that if I don’t give him the attention he needs, he turns into a baby Hulk.
+Then I head down the road of turning into Mommy Monster.

 Say yes to playtime

 I listened to a great TED Talk by Shonda Rimes.
-She talked about how she made an effort to always say yes to her kids when they asked her to play.
+She talked about how she always tried to say yes to her kids when they asked her to play.

-Even if she is going to be late or already late to work, she would say yes.
-Even if she was tired and really didn’t feel like play, she would say yes.
+Even if she were late or already late to work, she would say yes.
+She would say yes even if she were tired and didn’t feel like playing.

 At first, I was shaking my head when I heard this.

-But as I listened and understood more of what she was saying, I started to see how saying yes helps me and my little guy.
+But as I listened and understood more of what she was saying, I started to see how saying yes helps my little guy and me.

-For a moment you can stop thinking about everything you need to do, everything that you haven’t done and all the things that are stressing you out.
+For a moment, you can stop thinking about everything you need to do, everything you haven’t done, and all the things that are stressing you out.

 This mental break gives you time to relax your mind.

 Many times you may feel like you can’t be creative.
 Or your creative juices have stopped flowing.

 So having that playtime allows you to get some of that creativity back and have fun.